Let’s talk about the meat protein part of the kidney stone diet—it has always confused people, so let’s see if I can clear this up.

 What about eggs?

 Eggs ARE animal protein.
 But I am careful here as vegetarians stop eating them if I put them into the meat limit section and then run around with lower protein.
 This doesn’t mean you can’t eat them.
 It means to have them within a portion.
-Don’t eat your meat quota for the day, and eat ten eggs as well (you would be surprised to know what I hear every day).
+Don’t eat your meat quota for the day; eat ten eggs as well (you would be surprised to know what I hear daily).
 Have a couple if you desire.
 If your doc has told you to watch animal protein, he/she does mean eggs too, but I always feel it comes with an insufficient explanation, and patients stop eating eggs, which leads to the dreaded- “there is nothing left to eat” scenario.

 How to calculate your MEAT protein needs.